ENCCS/practical-machine-learning/content/02-fundamentals-of-ML.md

 In ML, data collection and preprocessing are crucial steps that significantly affect the performance of a model.
 High-quality, well-processed data leads to better predictions, while poor data can result in unreliable models.
-- **data collection**: Gather the necessary data from various sources (*e.g.*, databases, APIs (twitter, linkedin, *etc.*), or manual collection), and ensure that data is representative and sufficient for the problem.
+- **Data collection**: Gather the necessary data from various sources (*e.g.*, databases, APIs (twitter, linkedin, *etc.*), or manual collection), and ensure that data is representative and sufficient for the problem.
-- **data preprocessing**: Clean and prepare data by handling missing values (drop, impute, or predict), removing duplicates or irrelevant data, fixing inconsistencies (*e.g.*, "USA" vs. "United States"), normalizing/scaling features, encoding categorical variables, and addressing outliers, and other data quality issues.
+- **Data preprocessing**: Clean and prepare data by handling missing values (drop, impute, or predict), removing duplicates or irrelevant data, fixing inconsistencies (*e.g.*, "USA" vs. "United States"), normalizing/scaling features, encoding categorical variables, and addressing outliers, and other data quality issues.
-- **exploratory data analysis** (EDA): Analyze data to uncover distributions, correlations, patterns, anomalies, and insights using visualizations and statistical methods.
+- **Exploratory data analysis** (EDA): Analyze data to uncover distributions, correlations, patterns, anomalies, and insights using visualizations and statistical methods.
 This helps in feature selection and understanding data distribution.
-- **feature engineering**: Create or select relevant features to improve model performance.
+- **Feature engineering**: Create or select relevant features to improve model performance.
 This may involve dimensionality reduction (*e.g.*, PCA (principal component analysis)) or creating new features based on domain knowledge.
-- **data splitting**: Divide the dataset into training, validation, and test sets (*e.g.*, 70-15-15 split) to evaluate model performance and prevent overfitting.
+- **Data splitting**: Divide the dataset into training, validation, and test sets (*e.g.*, 70-15-15 split) to evaluate model performance and prevent overfitting.